Advanced HoloLens Emulator and Mixed Reality Simulator input

 Some of the above input concepts stand on their own.
-Action, Bloom/System, Reset, and Tracking are complete concepts, do not need, and are not affected by, any additional modifiers for targeting.
-However, the remaining concepts can be applied to one of multiple targets.
+Action, Bloom/System, Reset, and Tracking are complete concepts, don't need, and are not affected by, any additional modifiers for targeting.
+The remaining concepts can be applied to one of multiple targets.
 We have introduced ways for you to specify which intended target your command should be applied to.
-In all cases, it is possible to specify through the UI or through keyboard presses, which object to target.
-In some cases, it is also possible to specify with the xbox controller directly.
+In all cases, it's possible to specify through the UI or through keyboard presses, which object to target.
+In some cases, it's also possible to specify with the xbox controller directly.

-The following table describe the options for targeting, and the way to activate each of them.
+The following table describes the options for targeting, and the way to activate each of them.

 |Object||Keyboard Modifier||Controller Modifier||Emulator UI Modifier|